DataHighway-DHX/documentation/docs/whitepaper.md

             * Sources (e.g. offence slashing penalties)

 * Allow collators to donate rewards in return for other governance tokens.
 * Allow further lockdrop/airdrop to holders of other assets (like DOTs) to be processed through a Democracy Runtime Module vote or a Treasury Runtime Module spend proposal.
 The proposal will need to include either a roadmap of how payouts will be handled or an implementation of a DHX DAO/module that can sustain a distribution of tokens to participants with those specific assets.
-See <a href="https://commonwealth.im/#!/edgeware-testnet/proposal/discussion/22" target="_blank" class="pretty-link-colored">https://commonwealth.im/#!/edgeware-testnet/proposal/discussion/22</a>

 ### Node